Keksoj/keksoj.github.io/docs/2022/whatsaunixsocket/index.md

 After writing on a stream, we need to shut down the writing, if we want to read from it.

 Let's segregate the write and read logic into distinct functions.
+Oh, and we pass mutable references (`&mut`) of the unix stream to the function, because… Rust.
+Don't worry about it.

 ```rust
 // src/bin/client.rs